-Jon Bridges developed his stand-up comedy skills while studying English and Computer Science at Massey University.
-In the early 90s he moved into television with sketch show Away Laughing and drama Homeward Bound.
-In 1995 he joined the team of cult youth show Ice TV.
-By 2009 Bridges had become a producer, on the first of seven seasons of hit panel show 7 Days.
+Jon Bridges developed his stand-up comedy skills as part of group Facial DBX, while studying at Massey University.
+In 1991 he moved into television, via sketch show Away Laughing and drama Homeward Bound; in 1995 he became a presenter on cult youth show Ice TV.
+By 2009 Bridges was producing the first of seven seasons of hit panel show 7 Days.
 The show won him two awards.
-In 2017 he oversaw the launch of Three's primetime show The Project.
+In 2017 he oversaw the launch of Three's prime time show The Project.
 Bridges has written for kidult series Secret Agent Men and The Amazing Extraordinary Friends — plus a column for The Listener, from 2006 to 2011.

 Funny As traces the history of New Zealand comedy through archive footage, and extensive interviews with local comedy talent.
 Debuting on TVNZ 1 in July 2019, the five-part series explores how Kiwis "have used comedy to navigate decades of profound cultural change".
 Funny As touches on everything from live and musical comedy, to pioneers of Kiwi screen humour (e.g. Fred Dagg, Lynn of Tawa) and the hit exports of later years (Flight of the Conchords, Rose Matafeo).
 The series was made by production/creative agency Augusto, and produced by comedy veteran Paul Horan.